 The minimum period of residence for the EdD program is 12 months of full-time study at the University of Alberta.
-The PhD program requires two academic years of full-time attendance to meet the residence requirement; this involves four (four-month) terms of full-time study with a minimum of ★9 per term.
+The PhD program requires two academic years of full-time attendance to meet the residence requirement; this involves four (four-month) terms of full-time study.